larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 Our previous tests around our server just called methods on our server but now we need to have a persistent connection to our server.
 To do that we use `httptest.NewServer` which takes a `http.Handler` and will spin it up and listen for connections.

-Using `websocket.DefaultDialer.Dial` we try to dial in to our server and then we'll try and send a message with our `winner`.
+Using `websocket.DefaultDialer.Dial` we try to dial in to our server and then we'll try and send a message with our `vencedor`.

-Finally we assert on the player store to check the winner was recorded.
+Finally we assert on the player armazenamento to check the vencedor was recorded.

 ## Try to run the test